patrick-leung/aws-lambda-sap-odp-extractor/README.md

 ```bash
 cdk deploy
 ```

-8. Once the stack is deployed successfully.
+### Configuration and Testing

-### Testing
+1. Create a Folder in the S3 Bucket

-1. Open test Lambda function (you can get the name from the CloudFormation output) and update the dataS3Folder, odpServiceName, odpEntitySetName, sapHostName and sapPort according to your SAP application and OData details
+2. Open test Lambda function and update the environment variables dataS3Folder, odpServiceName (provided by the instructor), odpEntitySetName provided by the instructor), sapHostName (provided by the instructor) sapPort (provided by the instructor)

-2. Execute a test in the Lambda function.
+2. Create a test event and execute a test in the Lambda function.
 This should extract the data from backend SAP application and load it to the S3 bucket.

 ### Cleanup